father and child

 colorado family law

 But if there are contentious disagreements between spouses about custody, child support, alimony, or other issues, divorce proceedings can take more than a year.
+Our family law attorneys based in Denver will do everything in our power to keep the process running as efficiently as possible.

 Special Considerations for Service Members